endeavouros-team/PKGBUILDS/eos-bash-shared/man/eos-pkginfo/eos-pkginfo.md

 Show usage and/or developer information about an EndeavourOS/Arch/AUR package.<br>Package can be identified by its name, included program, or file path.

 Note: EndeavourOS specific manual pages exist at the EndeavourOS pages (currently at github), and are shown from there.<br>
-Other manual pages are shown from their respective site.
+Other manual pages are shown from their respective sites.

 Supports bash completion for
 - package names